llm-bible/llm-bible.github.io/_publications/penha2020what.markdown

 ---
 layout: publication
-title: What does BERT know about books movies and music Probing BERT for Conversational Recommendation
+title: What Does BERT Know About Books Movies And Music Probing BERT For Conversational Recommendation
 authors: Penha Gustavo, Hauff Claudia
 conference: "Arxiv"
 year: 2020